Barcelona Travel Guide

 This bustling city is the capital of Catalonia and is situated off the northeast Mediterranean coast of Spain.
-Barcelona offers a multitude of golden beaches, rich cultural history and entertainment and attractions to please any taste.
+Barcelona offers a multitude of golden beaches, rich cultural history, entertainment and tourist attractions.

 With a history that dates back to 15 BC, Barcelona was first inhabited by the Romans.
 Remarkably, there are still wonderful examples of Roman influence, as can be seen in the ruins of Plaça del Rei and the remains of the 4th century La Seu Cathedral.
 The ruins, set against the city's backdrop, are picturesque and give a feeling of living history.

-The city boasts amazing medieval architecture mixed with Catalan Art Nouveau.
+Barcelona has amazing medieval architecture mixed with Catalan Art Nouveau.
 Barri Gòtic, or the Gothic quarter, and its labyrinthine streets display, many buildings from the medieval period.
-Most popular is Las Ramblas, perhaps the world's most famous pedestrianised street, which bissects the city as it runs from Port Vell to Placa de Catalunya.
+Most popular is Las Ramblas, perhaps Spain's most famous pedestrianised street, which bissects the city as it runs from Port Vell to Placa de Catalunya.
 It's lined with al freso bistros, artists displays and buskers, making it a lively and charming centre of activity in the city.
+The amazing modern structures that have slowly joined Barcelona's skyline are as equally attractive as the older sections of the city.

 Antonio Gaudi's most famous masterpiece, the Sagrada Família church, is the city's most famous attraction and dates back to the late 1800s.
 It remains unfinished today, and its beauty and charm brings visitors from around the world.
 There are several other examples by this unconventional and visionary architect dotted about the city and they are instantly recognisable for their bizarre form.